vanwarner/aoc2016/README.md

 ## Contributing
 Why?

-Yell at me for bad code on (my Twitter)[https://twitter.com/izeryx].
+Yell at me for bad code on [my Twitter](https://twitter.com/izeryx).